Theobalds House: King James and Theobalds

 After the Queen's death in 1603, Robert Cecil arranged for the new king, James I, to stay on his way from Scotland to London, and receive homage from the Privy Council.
 The king was troubled by the dust of the entrance road or drive, and an alternative route was made through the lands of Cheshunt Park and Peryours.
 James wrote to Cecil to provide stags for him to hunt in the woods and park of Theobalds in the autumn of 1604.
-Fulke Greville came to Theobalds in May 1605 to report on Salisbury's horses and survey the lake and islands in the park.
+Fulke Greville went to Theobalds in May 1605 to report on Salisbury's horses and survey the lake and islands in the park.
 Greville suggested enlarging some windows in one of the galleries of the house.

 In July 1606, Cecil again entertained King James and his brother-in-law, King Christian IV of Denmark, at Theobalds, while Anne of Denmark stayed at Greenwich.
 Both monarchs were notoriously heavy drinkers, and according to Sir John Harington, the occasion was simply an orgy of drunkenness, as few English or Danish courtiers had their rulers' capacity to hold their drink: an attempt to put on a masque of Solomon and Sheba descended into a farce, as most of the players were too inebriated to remember their lines, or even to stand up.
 The five-day visit cost Cecil £1,180 including presents worth £284.
 Cecil paid Inigo Jones £23 for making and designing the masque scenery.
 Doubts have been expressed about the details in Harington's description of the masque.

 In 1607, King James I acquired Theobalds in exchange for Hatfield Palace, also in Hertfordshire.
 James gave Theobalds to Anne of Denmark in 1607, and this formality was the occasion of court festivities in May 1607 involving hunting, tournaments, and the Prince de Joinville.
-James ordered improvements, and it quickly became his favourite country residence.
+James ordered improvements, and bought neighbouring lands to extend the park, and Theobalds quickly became his favourite country residence.